brownjm1968/nuctools/README.md

 with "test".

-1. Danon, Yaron.
-"Design and Construction of the RPI Enhanced Thermal Neutron Target and Thermal Cross Section Measurements of Rare Earth Isotopes.", Doctoral Thesis, (1993).
+[1]: Danon, Yaron.
+"Design and Construction of the RPI Enhanced Thermal Neutron Target and Thermal Cross Section Measurements of Rare Earth Isotopes.", Doctoral Thesis, RPI, (1993).
+[2]: Note: That I'm giving pip installation commands, if you want anaconda you may have to modify